Reasoning Efficiently Through Adaptive Chain-of-Thought Compression: A Self-Optimizing Framework

-Beyond simple inefficiency, the relationship between CoT length and accuracy is not a straightforward ``longer is better.''
+\faHandORight~\textbf{Overthinking Phenomenon in CoT.} Beyond simple inefficiency, the relationship between CoT length and accuracy is not a straightforward ``longer is better.''
 Prior work shows that longer reasoning does not always translate into higher accuracy~\cite{xie2025logic}.
 Instead, many studies identify an ``overthinking'' phenomenon.
 Accuracy often improves with additional reasoning at the early stages, since the model has more opportunity to explore possible solution paths.
 However, once the reasoning exceeds an optimal range, performance begins to decline as the model produces redundant or even erroneous content~\cite{chen2024not,jin2024impact,cuadron2025danger}.
 This decline is a direct result of overthinking, where excessive reasoning introduces noise, deviates from the correct reasoning path, and ultimately undermines accuracy~\cite{chen2024unlocking}.
-Taken together, these findings highlight that the key challenge is to carefully control CoT length so as to reduce overthinking while preserving accuracy.
+Overall, these findings highlight that the key challenge is to carefully control CoT length to reduce overthinking while preserving accuracy.